shibiaowan/SHARP/README.md

 # Citation:

 Shibiao Wan, Junil Kim and Kyoung Jae Won.
 SHARP: Single-Cell RNA-Seq Hyper-Fast and Accurate Clustering via Ensemble Random Projection, submitted, 2018.

+# Bug Report:

+SHARP is maintained and updated by Dr. Shibiao Wan in Dr. Kyoung Jae Won's lab at UPenn.
+If you come across any problems or have any suggestions about SHARP, please don't hesitate to contact us at Kyoung Jae Won (wonk@pennmedicine.upenn.edu) or Shibiao Wan (shibiao@pennmedicine.upenn.edu).